geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 global address space that's everything.
 You say disk is slow because it's not using huge pages?
 Doesn't really make sense to me.
-I mean...
+I mean..

 **Nimlgen** [[00:30:24](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1824)]
-Yeah, I believe...
+Yeah, I believe..
 I've seen bad performance, actually.
 I mean, it's still be on the GPU, I think.
 So yeah, because on the GPU, we just map as a lot of 4 kilobyte pages.
-And I think the TLB is quite...
-So it's not really huge for 4 kilobyte pages, actually, because it just...
+And I think the TLB is quite..
+So it's not really huge for 4 kilobyte pages, actually, because it just..
 The TLB is split into several parts, like for huge pages and for small pages.

 **Geohot** [[00:31:01](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1861)]
 You're saying the GPU's TLB is so bad that it can't get the full PCIe bandwidth when you're DMAing from the system?